-Level 6 - 120 credits
+Level 6 Modules

 Teaching and Learning Methods

-Work Placement and Field Trips
+Industry Placement and Field Trips

 All staff involved in the delivery of higher education courses within the College are approved to teach the subjects and modules they deliver.
-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant vocational and industrial experience and professional practice.
+The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.

 Read our tuition fees guide.